 If an extension is obtained for the final assignment, it is unlikely that the work will be returned before the examination period commences for that unit.
-It is University policy that an extension will not be granted once the examination period has commenced.
-Students must then apply for a Special Extension of Time to the UNE Student Centre and attach appropriate documentation to support their application.
+It is University Policy that an extension will not be granted once the examination period has commenced.
+Students must then apply for a Special Extension of Time through AskUNE and attach appropriate documentation to support their application.

-Special Extension of Time (SET)
+7. Special Extension of Time (SET)

 A Student who has been prevented by illness or other unavoidable and unforeseen circumstances from completing any compulsory assessment task beyond any approved extensions noted in this policy may apply for a special extension of time.

 Updated on 21 August 2019